All About UV Lamps For Residential UV Treatment Systems

 An incandescent light bulb works by passing electricity through a tungsten filament.
 This generates heat that causes the tungsten to glow.
 That glow is in the visible light spectrum, so we see the light.
 This explanation could be a little more scientific invoking terms like “resistance” and “photons” and such, but that about sums it up.
 The tungsten filament is deteriorated with use and eventually it becomes so thin that it quite literally snaps.
 POOF.
 End of useful life for the incandescent bulb.

-Is it Time to Change The UV Lamp in Your Residential UV Disinfection System?
+Is it Time to Change the UV Lamp in Your Residential UV Treatment System?

-Changing the lamp on time is critical to ensuring your safety.
+Changing the lamp on time is critical to ensuring the optimal performance of your UV system.
 That’s why many residential UV systems have a timer that will count down from 365 days and then sound an alarm to let you know it’s time for a lamp change.
 As important as being prompt about it is, it is equally important to make sure you get a UV lamp that has specifically been designed for your UV system.